Adaptive Integrate-and-Fire Time Encoding Machine with Quantization: AIF-TEM Algorithm

-In the corollaries below, we establish an upper bound for distortion as a function of the maximum Nyquist ratio, $r_{w_i}$, by considering $L_i$.
-This consideration is based on the expected time intervals, $\mathbb{E}[T_n]_{W_i}$.
-Formally, the relationship is given as
+In the corollary below, we express the distortion as a function of the maximum Nyquist ratio $r_{w_i}$ by deriving a bound on $L_i$ based on the average time interval ${\overline{T}}_{W_i}$.
+Formally, we have

 \begin{cor} Assume the setting in Theorem~\ref{Distortion AIF-TEM}.
-The sampling distortion as a function of the maximum Nyquist ratio for AIF-TEM, $r_{w_i}$, is upper bound by
+Then, the reconstruction distortion as a function of the maximum Nyquist ratio $r_{w_i}$ in AIF-TEM is upper bounded by